mel-miller/a11y-navbar/README.md

 ...where 'main-nav' is the id attribute of whichever NAV element is to be converted by the script into a navbar.
 The NAV element should contain a simple unordered list of anchor elements to function properly.
 See the markup in demo/demo.html as an example.

 Since the initial motivation for creating A11y Menubar was for use in a [Drupal 8](https://drupal.org) based website, you'll also find demo/demo-drupal-markup.html which contains some default markup from the Drupal 8 menu system.

+### Polyfills

+If you're having difficulty supporting an older browser, you can try attaching the [@babel/polyfill](https://babeljs.io/docs/en/babel-polyfill) script polyfill.min.js in the dist folder.
+(For convenience, a copy of node_modules/@babel/polyfill/dist/polyfill.min.js gets move into dist during `npm run build`.)

 ### Options